pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 ## MultiChannelsUpdater.lua

-Automatically name the channels based on the loaded Multi protocol and sub protocol including the channel convention.
+Automatically name the channels based on the loaded Multi protocol and sub protocol including the module channel order convention.

 Need OpenTX 2.3.9 or above.
 Located on the radio SD card under \SCRIPTS\TOOLS.
 This script needs MultiChan.txt to be present in the same folder.